MicrosoftDocs/dynamics365smb-docs/business-central/ui-create-number-series.md

 2. If more than one number series for the type of document or card exist, and the **Default Nos.** check box is not selected for the number series that is currently assigned, then the **No.** field is visible, and you can look up to the **No. Series List** window and select the number series you want to use.
 The next number in the series is then inserted in the **No.** field.

-3. If you have not set up a number series for the type of document or card, or if the **Manual Nos.** field is selected for the number series, then you can enter a number manually.
+3. If you have not set up a number series for the type of document or card, or if the **Manual Nos.** field is selected for the number series, then the **No.** field is visible and you must enter any number manually.
 You can enter a maximum of 20 characters, both numbers and letters.

 When you open a new document or card that a number series exists for, then the relevant **No. Series Setup** window opens so that you can set up a number series for that type of document or card before you proceed with other data entry.

+> [!NOTE]
+> If you need to enable manual numbering on, for example, new item cards that have been created with a data migration process that has hidden the **No.** by default, then go to the **Inventory Setup** window and choose the **Item Nos.** field to open and set the related number series to **Manual Nos.**.

 ## To create a new number series
 1. Choose the ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon") icon, enter **No. Series**, and then choose the related link.
 2. Choose the **New** action.
 3. On the new line, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-**TIP**: To allow manual entry of a number on new cards or documents, deselect the **Default Nos.** check box and select the **Manual Nos.** check box.

-Now when you create a new card or document that is set up to use the number series in question, you can manually fill in the **No.** field with any value.

 ## To set up where a number series is used
 The following procedure shows how to set number series up for the Sales area.
 The steps are similar for other areas.